blakedennett/LoanApprovalProject/README.md

 # Machine Learning

-#### Preprocessing
+### Preprocessing

 * <a href="./preprocessing.py">Preprocessing File<a>

 <h4>First, I took all of the data cleaning that I had done in the analysis file and applied them to the preprocessing file.
 Then I added the new features I had created.
 With this step, I also added a few new columns through multiplying a few columns by others.
+The idea here is for the decision tree models to see more into the correlations between different features.</h4>

+<h4>For the nueral network specifically, I used standard scaling, making numerical features go from 0 to 1 to optimize training time (bigger numbers mean more computationally expensive).</h4>

+<h4>In order to handle numeric, categorical features, I used an sklearn, preprocessing package called OrdinalEncoder.
+This was primarily relevant for the "loan_id" column.
+I found that this was better than expanding the column into multiple (loan_id_1001, loan_id_1002, etc) as I had previously done.</h4>

-The idea here is for the decision tree models to see more into the correlations between different features.
-For the nueral network specifically, I used standard scaling, making numerical features go from 0 to 1 to optimize training time.
-Following this, I made a holdout set that represented 10% of the total data.
-Lastly, I did an 80/20 four-way training and testing split.
+<h4> Following this, I made a holdout set that represented 10% of the total data.
+Lastly, I did an 80/20 training and testing split.
 Overall, it was a 70% for training, 20% for validation, and 10% for the final testing.</h4>

-#### Feature Importance
+### Feature Importance

 <img src="./images/FeatImportanceGraph.PNG" alt="Feature Importance Graph">